 On June 13, 2022, the Company provided an update on its preliminary metallurgical testwork program for Iska Iska.
-The work program including testwork for development of a preliminary metallurgical flowsheet and preliminary mineralogical characterization, is being carried out by Blue Coast Research Ltd. ("Blue Coast") based in Parksville, BC.
+The work program including testwork for development of a preliminary metallurgical flowsheet and preliminary mineralogical characterization, being carried out by Blue Coast.
 The objective is to develop the preliminary flotation flowsheet to maximize lead, zinc and precious metals into saleable concentrates in the Santa Barbara polymetallic deposit and to develop a preliminary flowsheet for tin in both the Santa Barbara and the deeper tin-dominant mineralization.